rarimo/rarime-rn-sdk/README.md

 - **Cross-Platform Support** – Works natively on both iOS and Android via Expo Modules.
 - **Zero-Knowledge Proofs** – Efficient client-side generation of ZK proofs (Noir) for identity verification.
 - **Passport Interaction** – Tools for handling and verifying passport data securely.
+- **FreedomTool Integration** - Tools for allow users to submit proposals using FreedomTool.

 ---